From 'The Peacemakers

-The Peacemakers of Niemba when Defence Correspondent of The Irish Times.
-He later joined RTE for which he covered the
+Niemba when Defence Correspondent of The Irish Times.
+He later joined RTE for which he covered the troubles in Northern

-troubles in Northern Ireland and related violence in the republic.
-As Security Correspondent of RTE, he also covered the peacekeeping
+Ireland and related violence in the republic.
+As Security Correspondent of RTE, he also covered the peacekeeping operations

-in the Middle East and the Balkans.
-Married and with four grown-up children, his books for young people have won
+the Middle East and the Balkans.
+Married and with four grown-up children, his books for young people have won a number of

 detailed and authentic account.
 Fascinating', Maj.-Gen. Dave Ashe (retd), Deputy Chief of Staff (Support), Defence Forces